navneil-naicker/acf-photo-gallery-field/readme.txt

 Tags: acf, advanced, custom, fields, photo gallery, album, fancybox, litebox Requires at least: 3.8
 Tested up to: 4.7.3
-Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A cool plugin that extends the Advanced Custom Fields (ACF) functionality to add ‘Photo Gallery’ to any post/pages of your choice.

 == Description ==
+This plugin is alternative of ACF Gallery Pro.
 We are just a lightweight extension of Advanced Custom Field (ACF) that adds ‘Photo Gallery’ field to any post/pages on your WordPress website.

 * Visually create your Fields
 * Add multiple photos and you can also modify title, caption and link to anything